 The next few days were consumed with perplexed emotions, mostly of denial pooled from the self-belief that I could be a rare case and mysteriously cured.
 I was given a new role and lifestyle as a T1D.
 I immediately chose to not wear it as a sympathy garment; instead I’d rather refashion how others perceive such a life-altering disorder.
 Aside from a select group of family and friends that knew of my health struggles, I somehow managed, two days after the news was confirmed, to conduct an on-location photo shoot for my website, Rich in Love.
 I knew without a doubt at that moment I had a purpose on earth and found myself more determined to not allow diabetes to hinder my little girl dreams.

 We, as a society, have a tendency of suppressing our fears, as mastering those can be difficult and takes large amounts of will and courage to look in the mirror and say, “I will succeed; I can do this!”
 The relationship between one’s journey of self-growth and courage tends to evoke feelings of fear, anxiety, and uncertainty, but allowing such emotions to take center stage is moral injustice.
 At birth each and every one of us is embedded with a purpose or talent which provides us the blueprints of our life’s story, which must be written and shared.
 From all of my lessons and blessings, I’ve formed an organic sense of how to live an authentic life that channels pure gratitude and glamour.

-Through this I’ve created T1D & Glamorous the first-ever social media campaign to raise diabetes awareness with a message of positivity in the upmost glamour.
+Through this I’ve created T1D & Glamorous the first-ever media campaign to raise diabetes awareness with a message of positivity in the utmost glamour.
 A diabetic since 2014, I follow the strength of my father a T1D since the age of two.
-His determination to take control of the illness has shaped my mission and is shared through a number of influential interviews, as seen on my Press page under Television & Radio.
+His determination to take control of the illness has shaped my mission and is shared through a number of influential interviews, as seen on my In the Press page.